SAFE AND ACCESSIBLE COURTS: ORIENTING PRINCIPLES FOR CANADIAN COURT OPERATIONS IN RESPONSE TO COVID-19

 These control measures embody common elements of federal, provincial, and territorial public health approaches and occupational health and safety legislation.
 Selecting workplace-appropriate control measures involves identifying risks and implementing corresponding risk mitigation measures.
-This engages occupational health and safety requirements for consultation with employee representatives, as applicable to various employment relationships that exist in the court setting.
-Risk identification and mitigation also present an opportunity to consider broader accessibility issues from the outset, ensuring that access is as broad and safe as possible, including for those who may face multiple layers of vulnerability or additional access to justice challenges.

 In this context: